-Meet our master bathroom!!!!!!!!!!!!!!!!!!
-This room is the final piece of our master suite (see the bedroom here and the closet here!) and it feels so good to have this space done!
+Meet our main bathroom!!!!!!!!!!!!!!!!!!
+This room is the final piece of our main bedroom suite (see the bedroom here and the closet here!) and it feels so good to have this space done!
 I knew I wanted to play off the warm pink and peach tones of the bedroom, but add something totally new too.
 GREEN!!
 Oh man, am I head over heels for that deep shade of green.
 I LOVE how bold it is and how when you look at it from the bedroom it really, really pops.
 I’ll get into all the details below but first, let’s take a look back at where this room started.

 How To Save Money On A Bathroom Renovation